MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/respond-to-the-presence-of-the-touch-keyboard.md

 ---
-Description: Learn how to tailor the UI of your app when showing or hiding the touch keyboard.
+description: Learn how to tailor the UI of your app when showing or hiding the touch keyboard.
 title: Respond to the presence of the touch keyboard ms.assetid: 70C6130E-23A2-4F9D-88E7-7060062DA988
 label: Respond to the presence of the touch keyboard